tombentley/alabama/serialized-form.md

 transform the type `Person` to a `String`.
-In the above example we used `"example.package::Person"`, but if all the classes in the serialized form came from a single package we might have used `"Person"`, for example.
+In the above example we used `"example.package::Person"`, but if all the classes in the serialized form came from a single package we might have configured the serialize to use just `"Person"`, for example.

-Currently the `"class"` key has to be *first* in the JSON object so the type information can be used to infer the types of the attributes corresponding to other keys.
+Note: the `"class"` key has to be *first* in the JSON object so that the type information can be used to infer the types of the attributes corresponding to other keys.
 This prevents the need to have to read the whole JSON tree into memory before deserialization can start.